OneMoreSummer/academic-kickstart/content/post/rae-profile-of-england-world-cup-squad-accurately-reflects-that-of-english-premier-league-players/index.md

 There is also evidence of knock-on effects and RAE continuing its slow decline from it’s peak in the junior environment, right through 10 or 11 years of the professional senior environment.

-Further evidence is found for positional effects on RAE, with Midfielders and Defenders showing preferences for early born players.
+Further evidence is found for positional effects on RAE, with Midfielders and Defenders showing selection preferences for early born players.
 Perhaps English players populate the Defensive and Midfielder roles more than non-English players within the EPL?

 Data: